Moavia-Hassan/YouTube-Playlist-Downloader/README.md

    - Paste the YouTube URL in the input field
    - Click "Validate URL" to verify and load video/playlist information
    - For playlists: Select the range of videos you want to download
+   - For single videos: Set the start and end time to download specific portions
    - Choose your preferred video quality
    - Select the save location
    - Click "Start Download"